Acquira’s Investment Committee Will Help You Find Better Businesses

 “There was definitely a lot of preparation on my end,” he explains.
 “I actually spent a lot of time on it and worked into the wee hours of the morning just making sure all my data was right.”

-Ken was given access to past presentations so he could get a feel for the process and how to prepare, as well as a structure to present the actual deal.
-Interestingly, the deal he presented wasn’t one he was particularly excited about.
+Ken was given access to past presentations to get a feel for the process of how to prepare and a structure to present the actual deal.
+Interestingly, he wasn’t particularly excited about the deal he presented.

 “I wasn't even really interested in that particular business, but I was encouraged by my coach to go ahead and just treat it like something I was going to buy,” he says.
-“So digging into the numbers, digging into the total addressable market, digging into the state of Florida, digging into the industry, and then multipliers and risk, I got more and more excited about the actual business.”
+“So digging into the numbers, the total addressable market, the state of Florida, the industry, and multipliers and risk, I got more and more excited about the actual business.”

 He presented the total addressable market, what demand was like in the area, and who the competition was.
 He discussed company size and the pros and cons of that particular business.
-And then he talked about what he could bring to the table as far as his own individual experience.
+And then, he talked about what he could bring to the table regarding his own experience.

 “Thinking about buying a business holistically hadn't happened until that point,” Ken says.
 “I had to take a kind of self-inventory of my own skills, of what it meant to actually buy a business.”